mozilla/pkipolicy/rootstore/policy.md

 ### 8.1 Change in Legal Ownership ###

-This section applies when one company buys or takes a controlling stake in a CA, or when an organization obtains control of a CA certificate that is within the scope of Mozilla's root program, unless it is constrained in compliance with section 5.3.1 of this policy.
+This section applies when one company buys or takes a controlling stake in a CA or CA operator, or when an organization obtains control of a CA key pair that is within the scope of Mozilla's root program, unless it is constrained in compliance with section 5.3.1 of this policy.

-Mozilla MUST be notified of any resulting changes in the CA's CP or CPS.
+Mozilla MUST be notified of any resulting changes in the CA operator's CP or CPS.

 If the receiving or acquiring company is new to the Mozilla root program, it must demonstrate compliance with the entirety of this policy and there